Ionizing photon production of Population III stars: effects of rotation, convection, and initial mass function: Discussion

 To determine how much our results are impacted by using a blackbody rather than modelling the atmosphere we can compare to \cite{Schaerer2002} (S02).
 Since the stellar evolution models used are not the same we choose three cases to compare our findings with the S02 values.
 Case 1 is the values of $\QH$, $\QHeI$, $\QHeII$ taken directly from S02 Table 3, which are calculated from a modelled atmosphere.
 These values are the ionizing photon production rates at the ZAMS for each stellar evolution model.
 We select the values for initial masses in the range $9\,\msun\!\leq\!\mini\!\leq\!120\,\msun$, of which four masses overlap with the initial masses included in this work, these are $\mini=9,15,60,120\,\msun$.
 Case 2 takes the $L$ and $\teff$ values from the same table in S02, but uses our method (see \Cref{sec:methods}) to calculate $\QH$, $\QHeI$ and $\QHeII$ through a blackbody fit, thus tests the impact of not modelling the atmosphere.
 Case 3 is then the ZAMS $\Qi$ values from this work for our non-rotating models.
 The comparison of these three cases is shown in the left panel of \Cref{fig:compareS02}, while ratios of case 2 to case 1, and case 3 to case 1 are shown in the right panel.
 For each case we linearly interpolate the values so that we can compare all three cases for the full mass range $9\,\msun\!\leq\!\mini\!\leq\!120\,\msun$.

 It is clear from the figure that the most significant impact of not modelling the atmosphere is the overestimation of He~II photons at low initial masses.
 In particular, if we look at the right panel of \Cref{fig:compareS02}, we see that He~II photons are overestimated for initial masses $\mini\!<\!40\,\msun$ when we use a blackbody fit.
-However, H and He~I photons are well reproduced with a blackbody fit, as well as He~II photons for models $\mini\!\geq\!40\,\msun$.
-This means that the ionizing photon production of a population is more affected by the IMF choice than modelling the atmosphere.
-To explain this we refer the reader back to the rightmost panel of \Cref{fig:NphotIMF}, where we see that for all IMFs with slopes $\alpha\!\leq\!2.35$ He~II photon production is dominated by models of initial masses $\mini\!\geq\!40\,\msun$.
-In this mass range we have found that our blackbody fit reproduces the photon production rates well with errors of less than 0.5\,dex (see right panel \Cref{fig:compareS02}).
-Ionizing photon production will therefore be more impacted by initial mass than the blackbody fitting, and as we have shown, the dependence of ionizing photon production on initial mass is what drives changes with the IMF slope.
-Therefore, the ionizing photon production of a population is more affected by the choice of IMF than modelling the atmosphere.
-This is not necessarily the case for larger IMF slopes of $>\!2.35$ where we expect that He~II photon production is dominated by initial masses of $<\!40\,\msun$, however, simulations predict that there were more massive stars in the early universe \citep{Turk2009,Clark2011TheProtostars,Greif2012,StacyBromm2013,Hirano2014,Hirano2015} and it is generally accepted that the Pop III IMF will have a lower slope than the Salpeter IMF.
-In summary, our comparison to the ionizing photon values presented in \cite{Schaerer2002} has shown that our method of using a blackbody fit to determine ionizing photon production, rather than modelling the atmosphere, is a good approximation.
+Referring back to the rightmost panel of \Cref{fig:NphotIMF}, we see that for all IMFs with slopes $\alpha\!\leq\!2.35$ He~II ionizing photon production is dominated by models of initial masses $\mini\!\geq\!40\,\msun$.
+In this mass range we have found that our blackbody fit reproduces the ionizing photon production rates with errors of less than 0.5\,dex (see right panel \Cref{fig:compareS02}).
+This is not necessarily the case for larger IMF slopes of $>\!2.35$ where we expect that He~II ionizing photon production is dominated by initial masses of $<\!40\,\msun$, however, simulations predict that there were more massive stars in the early universe \citep{Turk2009,Clark2011TheProtostars,Greif2012,StacyBromm2013,Hirano2014,Hirano2015} and it is generally accepted that the Pop III IMF will have a lower slope than the Salpeter IMF.

+The numbers of H and He~I ionizing photons are well reproduced with a blackbody approximation within $\lesssim0.2\,$dex.
+Therefore, our comparison to the ionizing photon values presented in \cite{Schaerer2002} has shown that our method of using a blackbody fit to determine ionizing photon production, rather than modelling the atmosphere, is a reasonable approximation.
 It is important to note here that this is for ZAMS values, therefore, we may see more absorption of photons at later times if surface metallicity increases, however this is not expected for our models.